-The SUCCEED Equine Fecal Blood test is a simple stall-side test that uses antibodies to detect two specific components of equine blood in a fresh fecal sample from a horse.
-Test results help determine if injury – lesions, ulcers, inflammation and the like – exists in the horse’s GI tract and may give some indication of location.
+The SUCCEED Equine Fecal Blood test is a simple stall-side test that uses antibodies to detect two equine-specific blood components in a fresh fecal sample.
+Positive results reflect the presence of GI injury – lesions, ulcers, inflammation and the like – and may give some indication of location.

-The FBT is a colorimetric (color change) test based on the reaction of antibodies to the presence of equine blood components hemoglobin and albumin.
-Color lines appear on the FBT strips when albumin or hemoglobin are present at levels that fall within a range carefully calibrated to reflect true pathological conditions.
+The FBT is a colorimetric test based on the reaction of antibodies to the presence of equine blood components hemoglobin and albumin.

-The tip of antibody molecules, known as the antigen binding site, vary widely in structure.
+The tips of antibody molecules, or the antigen binding site, vary widely in structure.
 This allows for the creation of a large number of variations for binding to specific antigens.
-We can then develop unique antibodies that bind only to specific antigens – which makes antibody tests possible.
+We can then develop unique antibodies that bind only to specific antigens – which makes tests like the SUCCEED FBT possible.